-Mature Bulbs - The tops should be cut off 1/2 to 1 in. above the bulb.
+Mature Bulbs - The tops should be cut off 12 to 25 mm (1/2 to 1 in.) above the bulb.
 The roots should be removed.
-The specimens should be well matched, typical of the cultivar, but not less than 13/4 in. in diameter, well ripened with a small neck and bright, clean, dry outer scales.
+The specimens should be well matched, typical of the cultivar, but not less than 4 cm.
+(1 3/4 in.) in diameter, well ripened with a small neck and bright, clean, dry outer scales.
 They should be free from sprouts and doubles.
 Though coarseness is to be avoided, in Spanish types, other conditions being equal, larger bulbs receive preference.

 Pickling Onions - The bulbs should be well matched, preferably white, firm, well cured, skin clear, bright and clean.
-The specimens should be free from doubles, scallions, sprouts, and oblong onions (length of axis exceeds diameter by over 1/4 in.
-The preferred diameter is 1/4 to 3/4 in.
+The specimens should be free from doubles, scallions, sprouts, and oblong onions (length of axis exceeds diameter by over 7mm (1/4 in.).
+The preferred diameter is 12 to 18 mm (1/4 to 3/4 in.)

 Multipliers - The bulbs should be well matched, firm, well cured, skin clear, bright and clean.